Theldus/alertik/README.md

 ```

 ## Environment Events
-**Environment Events** in Alertik offer the simplest way to configure event triggers.
+**Environment Events** offer the simplest way to configure event triggers.
 By setting a few environment variables, you can easily define how events should work, whether using substring matches or regex patterns.
 This approach provides a straightforward method for setting up events, and this section will guide you through configuring them with examples for both substring and regex matching.

 ### Configuration Format
 The environment variables for configuring events follow this format: